Patrick Hickey (artist): Early career

-Throughout the 1950s, 1960s and 1970s, Hickey began to gain a reputation as an artist and exhibited his artwork at the Irish Exhibition of Living Art.
-This is where his pieces of the Wicklow landscape were first exhibited in 1955.
-Although he was a well known painter, he was best known for his work as a printmaker as he was very skilled in etching and lithography.
+Throughout the 1950s, 1960s and 1970s, Hickey gained renown as an artist, but he was better known for etching and lithography.[1].
+He first exhibited his Wicklow landscapes in 1955 at the Irish Exhibition of Living Art.

-One of Hickey's largest projects was founding the Graphic Studio in Dublin in 1960.
-The lack of art education in Ireland was the problem that Hickey sought to resolve when he co-founded the Graphic Studio, along with fellow founders Anne Yeats, Elizabeth Rivers, Leslie MacWeeney and Liam Miller.
-The studio was situated at 18 Upper Mount St., Dublin.
-Although it was small, the studio was a large contributor to the unfolding and development of modern graphic art at the time in Ireland, for which Hickey has been credited.
-Hickey remained a prominent figure in the Graphic Studio up to 1970.
-His role was then taken over by Mary Farl Powers, a print artist from the U.S.A.
-It was during this time as an ordinary member that Hickey created some of what is known as, his best work.
+Hickey co-founded the Graphic Studio in Dublin in 1960 with Anne Yeats, Elizabeth Rivers, Leslie MacWeeney and Liam Miller to address the lack of art education in Ireland.
+The studio was located at 18 Upper Mount St., Dublin.
+Although it was small, the studio contributed significantly to the growth of modern graphic art at the time in Ireland.
+Hickey remained a leading figure in the Graphic Studio up to 1970.
+Mary Farl Powers, an American print artist succeeded him.

-During the 1960s, some of Hickey's most pronounced prints included the "Stations of the Cross" (1965) and a collection of eighteen inferno etchings that illustrate Dante's 'Divine comedy' (1965).
-An Italian government competition held in honour of Dante's 700th birthday, awarded Hickey with a second place prize for his collection of "Divine comedy" etchings.
+During the 1960s, some of Hickey's most renowned prints included the "Stations of the Cross" (1965) and a collection of eighteen Inferno etchings that illustrate Dante's 'Divine Comedy' (1965).
+Hickey won second place in an Italian government competition held in honour of Dante's 700th birthday, for his collection of Divine Comedy etchings.